jedcrandall/jedcrandall.github.com/courses/cseXXX/syllabus.md

 - Students will compare in-path systems (e.g., Russia's TSPU or China's Great Cannon) and on-path systems (e.g., China's Great Firewall, Turk Telekom's Sandvine PacketLogic Devices, or NSA's QUANTUM INSERT), in terms of their capabilities and technical challenges.
--Students will identify applicable NIDS evasion mechanisms for various NIDS implementations.
+- Students will identify applicable NIDS evasion mechanisms for various NIDS implementations.
 - Students will compare circumvention tools and their ability to provide security, privacy, anonymity, and stealth.